Scanxiety

 You’re not alone

 Many patients with brain tumours experience different levels of scanxiety.
 It may not feel the same for everyone, but any form of anxiety, including scanxiety, can impact your quality of life.
 It’s important to remember you’re not alone and you should not feel ashamed to seek help.
-Here you will find some simple tips on coping with scanxiety, taken from the experiences of patients, friends, family and carers.
+Here you will find some simple tips on coping with scanxiety, based on the experiences of patients, friends, family and carers.

 We understand that it’s not just the person having the scan that experiences scanxiety, but also those that support them.
 Much of the information, tips and techniques below are relevant to you also.